KunwooLeeKay/emg2qwerty/README.md

 | User6      |       15.19%           | 14.06%            |     12.3%                   | 8.83%                   |
 | **Average**|       **10.42%**          | **10.86%**        |     **7.94%**                  | **6.71%**               |

-**Note**: Beam Search results are with the LM module.
-The model used is [choose one]: (1) the generic model, (2) personalized models initialized with random weights, or (3) personalized models initialized with the generic model weights.
+**Note**: The model used is personalized.
+Beam Search results are with the LM module.

 ## Experiments